-Extracts bit_count bits (at most 32) starting with the bit number start_bit from the given IPv4 or IPv6 address and return them in the fo integer.
+Extracts bit_count bits (at most 32) starting with the bit number start_bit from the given IPv4 or IPv6 address and return them in integer.

-Bit numbering starts at 0 from the right-most end of the address (the lowest order bit in the last byte of the address is bit number 0).
-As this the address, it copies them to form the integer.
-In the address from which it extracts bits, the lowest order bit extracted from the first byte (the copied to the lowest order bit in the resulting integer.
+Bit numbering starts at 0 from the right-most end of the address (the lowest order bit in the last byte of the address is bit number 0). the address, it copies them to form the integer.
+In the address from which it extracts bits, the lowest order bit extracted from the first copied to the lowest order bit in the resulting integer.

-If this function goes past the highest order bit in the left-most byte in the address before completing the copying of bit_count bits, then it high-order bits in the integer at zero.
+If this function goes past the highest order bit in the left-most byte in the address before completing the copying of bit count bits, high-order bits in the integer at zero.

 The bit count can be, at most, 32.
 The start bit must be lower than 128.
 The bit count plus start bit must be, at most, 128.
-If the VCL using the three constraints, then it will be rejected at compilation time.
+If the VCL these three constraints, then it will be rejected at compilation time.